ItzNotABug/AppOpenAdManager/Readme.md

 * `showAdWithDelay(Boolean): Unit`: Delays showing the `AdOpenAd` by 1 second if true.

 * `showAdWithDelay(Long): Unit`: Delays showing the `AdOpenAd` by the provided time in milliseconds.

+* `setAdTransition(Int, Int): Unit`: Use an activity animation when the Ad is shown, similar to `Activity.overridePendingTransition` or `Activity.overrideActivityTransition`.

 * `getAdListener(): AppOpenAdListener?`: Returns the currently set Ad Listener, can be null.